jreisinger/docs/blog/2024-02-15-shift-cipher-in-go.md

 }
 ```

-This way Alice and Bob can exchange data in somehow secure way.
+This way Alice and Bob can exchange data in somehow secure manner.
 If Eve wants to learn what are they talking about she needs to know the encryption algorithm and the key.
 Let's say she finds out they are using the Caesar cipher so she just needs to crack the key.
 The standard way to do this is called brute forcing, i.e. trying out all possibilities; in our case all possible keys.
 She also needs to know some bytes from the beginning of the "plaintext" data; this we call a crib.

 ```
 func Crack(ciphertext, crib []byte) (key byte, err error) {